Sukhavaho/Sukhavaho.github.io/defi/daos.md

 - [Synthetix DAO](synthetix_dao)
 - [The Graph DAO](the_graph_dao)
 - [Uniswap DAO](uniswap_dao)

+## [ChatGPT 08-26-2025]

+A Decentralized Autonomous Organization (DAO) is a blockchain-based collective governed by smart contracts and token-holder voting rather than centralized leadership.
+Members use governance tokens to vote on proposals, manage shared treasuries, and coordinate without traditional corporate hierarchies.

 A DAO (Decentralized Autonomous Organization) is essentially an internet-native organization where decision-making, rules, and operations are encoded into smart contracts that run on a blockchain (commonly Ethereum or Layer 2s).

 Key characteristics: